-These lessons are taken from the Respect Yourself Resource which we will be using for our Relationship and Sex Education, curriculum.
+These lessons are taken from the Respect Yourself Resource which will be used for our Relationship and Sex Education Curriculum.
 Respect Yourself is used widely across Telford and Wrekin and Shropshire schools.

 These lessons will build upon prior learning in KS1.